comparison

 Payment-processing markup over Stripe's rate.
 Platforms that bundle processing through their own merchant arrangement, or add a markup on top of Stripe's published rate, charge more per transaction than studios would pay on Stripe direct.
 Arketa charges a 3% transaction fee on top of Stripe's standard processing, per arketa.com/pricing.
 Mindbody's bundled processing is commonly reported around 3.5% versus Stripe's published 2.9% + $0.30 US online rate.

 Feature add-on tiers.
 The cheapest tier on enterprise platforms commonly excludes features studios need.
-Mindbody's Starter tier excludes pick-a-spot, which sits on Accelerate at $259+/month per location (mindbodyonline.com/business/pricing).
-Mindbody Marketing for automated email is commonly reported as a separate $80-200/month add-on.
+Mindbody's Starter tier excludes Client Pick-a-Spot, which sits on Accelerate and above ($259+/month per location) (mindbodyonline.com/business/pricing).
+Marketing automation (email and text campaigns) is gated to the top Ultimate tier rather than included lower down.
 Walla's Branded Studio App, Custom Pro Website, and Two-Way Text Messaging are listed as $100-160/month add-ons per hellowalla.com/pricing.

 Data-export and cancellation fees.
 Mindbody charges $500 for a full Subscriber Data Export at cancellation, per Mindbody's own support documentation.
 Standard CSV exports are free.
 Less formal versions of exit friction exist on most enterprise platforms (configuration removal, training fees, pro-rata clauses) but are usually not surfaced until cancellation is attempted.